 After checking out, make sure you head to the airport on time.
 Have proper documentation on hand, especially the MEXICO TOURIST CARD you received on the flight to Los Cabos..

 Prohibited Items — For Guests from the U.S.

 Before you pack that papaya into your travel pouch, or adopt that friendly iguana, be sure to check out the U.S. Customs guidelines on items prohibited or restricted when entering the U.S.

 U.S. Customs: The U.S. Customs Service currently permits U.S. citizens returning from international travel to bring back $800 worth of merchandise, including 1 liter of alcohol, duty-free.
 Additional amounts are subject to applicable duty fees.
 Some U.S. border states (most notably, Texas) also have imposed restrictions on liquor, wine and beer imports from Mexico.
 Inquire about restrictions with the liquor control office of the state through which you will return.
 It is illegal to bring Cuban goods into the U.S. Although some items are allowed, it is best not to bring back fruits, vegetables, meat or dairy products.

-For a list of prohibited items, visit the U.S. Customs website or contact the U.S. Consulate before returning.
+For a current list of prohibited items (all regulations submect to change), visit the U.S. Customs website or contact the U.S. Consulate before returning.